-Charbonnier, like his magazine, was no stranger to controversy for lampooning a variety of subjects, including Christianity.
+Stephane ‘Charb’ Charbonnier, editor of the Charlie Hebdo magazine, was no stranger to controversy for lampooning a variety of subjects, including Christianity.
 But his staff’s acerbic take on Islam generated the most attention and vitriol and made him a target for extremists.

 Years later, he became a target of Islamic extremists.
 The al Qaeda magazine Inspire, in its March 2013 edition, ran a “Wanted: Dead or Alive” poster that included Charbonnier.

 Charlie Hebdo’s latest cover featured a caricature of controversial French author Michel Houellebecq, who penned a novel set in a France governed by Muslims.
 The country has the largest Muslim population in Western Europe, with an estimated 4.7 million followers of the faith.

 The cartoon shows Houellebecq saying, “In 2022, I will do Ramadan.”